MariaBeili/IRWA-2025-G_003/project_progress/part_2/README.md

 ```
 Output: It prints a table with the metrics (P@K, R@K, F1@K, AP@K, MAP, MRR, NDCG) for both queries.

-### Step 3: Run Evaluation 2 (My Custom Queries)
+### Step 3: Run Evaluation 2 (Custom Queries)
-This part is for my own queries.
-I created a new ground truth file called data/my_queries_validation_labels.csv, and I used it to evaluate 5 queries that I chose myself.
+This part is for own queries.
+We created a new ground truth file called data/my_queries_validation_labels.csv, and we used it to evaluate 5 queries.
 ```bash
 python project_progress/part_2/my_query_evaluation.py
 ```
 Output: It prints the metrics for all 5 queries, and also the overall MAP and MRR at the end.